Velocidex/velociraptor-docs/content/docs/deployment/troubleshooting/_index.md

 {{% notice warning "Incorrect permissions in the filestore" %}}

-Because Velociraptor normally runs as a low privileged user, it needs to maintain file ownerships as the `velociraptor` user.
+Because Velociraptor normally runs as a low privileged user, it needs to maintain file ownership as the `velociraptor` user.
 Sometimes permissions change by accident (usually this happens by running velociraptor as root and interacting with the file store - you should **always** change to the `velociraptor` user before interacting with the server).

-It is worth checking file permissions (using `ls -l`) and recursivly returning file ownership back to the `velociraptor` user (using the command `chown -R velociraptor:velociraptor /path/to/filestore/`)
+It is worth checking file permissions (using `ls -l`) and recursively returning file ownership back to the `velociraptor` user (using the command `chown -R velociraptor:velociraptor /path/to/filestore/`)